THE FIRST

 6.-Split on full stops to find out how many sentence there are

-7.-Split on double newlines to find out how many paragraphs there are
+7.-Split on double newlines to find out how many paragraphs there

 8.-Perform calculations to work the avarenges